 - Hamel Husain: LLM Evals FAQ - Same model for judge and agent?
 Likert vs binary

-- Hamel Husain: A Field Guide to AI Agents - Error analysis as the central development loop
+- Hamel Husain: A Field Guide to AI Agents - Error Analysis as the central development loop

 - Shreya Shankar & Hamel Husain: Evals for AI Engineers - Book (early release, O’Reilly), comprehensive error analysis methodology